AFKrcher/probe/README.md

 #### Docker Development

 The purpose of the Docker development build is to locally test a meteor-built instance of the application, with connections to hosted services such as MongoDB and SMTPS.
-PM2 and alpine-node are used for load-balancing, app-management, and CSP/HTTP testing.
+PM2 and alpine-node are used for optional load-balancing, app-management, and CSP/HTTP testing.
 PM2 configuration settings can be modified in the `pm2.json` file.

 This Docker build is dependent on the `pm2.json` and `.env` files to describe the configuration of your meteor application.
-A pm2.example.json is provided for filling-in and a `.env.example` is provided in `~/src/private` for environmental variable configuration as described in the [Environment Variables](#Environment-Variables) section of this README.
+A pm2.json is provided for optional configuration and a `.env.example` is provided in `~/src/private` for environmental variable configuration as described in the [Environment Variables](#Environment-Variables) section of this README.

 Paste and run the following command at the root of the project to build and run a docker image of PROBE on http://localhost:3000.
 Please note that `chmod +x` may not be necessary to run the bash script.